BordelonDevOps/Options_Strategy/README.md

 ## 🚀 Overview

 This is a professional-grade web application designed for options traders who need powerful strategy analysis tools.
-Built from the ground up with a focus on user experience, real-time data integration, and comprehensive risk analysis.
+Built from the ground up with a focus on user experience, real-time data integration, and comprehensive risk analysis to democratize infomation shareing for self traders who wish to have an unbiased research and education tool.

 ## ✨ Key Features